Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (2) shall not be opened to public inspection;

-• (3) shall be used only by the director, the TERO Commission, or parties to a compliance hearing or subsequent appeal to the court; and
+• (3) shall be used only by the TERO Director, the TERO Commission, or parties to a compliance hearing or subsequent appeal to the Court; and

 • (4) shall be used in a manner that, to the maximum extent possible consistent with the requirement of fairness to the parties, protects the confidentiality of the documents.